joshuaowalker/specimux/README.md

 ### How it works

-1. The input sequences are divided into batches.
+1. The input sequences are divided into batches by the parent process.
 2. Each batch is processed independently by a separate worker process.
-3. The results from all workers are combined to produce the final output.
+3. The results from all workers are combined in the parent process to produce the final output.

 ### Performance impact

 On a typical 8-core system, the multiprocessing implementation in Specimux allows it to maintain performance comparable to the original minibar.py, despite the additional alignment checks.
 The actual performance gain may vary depending on your specific hardware and the nature of your input data.

+#### Multiple Primer Pairs and Degenerate Primers
+Specimux supports multiple primer pairs and degenerate primers containing ambiguous IUPAC codes.
+However, these do not come for free.
+Each additional pair of primers will slow performance.
+Degenerate primers may slow performance significantly.

 ### Controlling multiprocessing